Joachim B. Olsen

+Biography

+Olsen was born in Aalborg.
+He went to the Sct.
+Mariæ Skole in Aalborg from 1984 to 1994.
+In 1998, hebecame a student at the Nørresundby Gymnasium & HF.
+He then studied history for four years at the University of Idaho from 1999 to 2002.

+Olsen participated in the Unibet Open in Prague in 2010.

+He married Karen Westergaard in 2013.
+They have two children.
+The couple divorced in 2022.

 Athletic career

-Olsen was born in Aalborg.
-In his teens Joachim primarily focused on the discus throw, but after switching shot put technique from the glide style to rotational style, he improved dramatically during his four years at University of Idaho, where he was coached by Tim Taylor.
+Olsen began practicing athletics in his teens in the late 1980s for the Aalborg AK.
+Olsen primarily focused on the discus throw, but after switching shot put technique from the glide style to rotational style, he improved dramatically during his four years at the University of Idaho, where he was coached by Tim Taylor.

+Olsen achieved his first national victory at the age of 16 during the Danish National Indoor Youth Championships.
+The following year, at 17, while still in the youth category, he claimed both the national titles in shot put (16.08 meters) and discus throw (56.88 meters).
+Transitioning to the junior category in 1995, he clinched the national championship in shot put, using a 6 kg implement, both indoors (14.23 meters) and outdoors (15.17 meters).

 Although he appeared at the World Junior Championships in Sydney 1996, where he threw the Discus, it was at the U23 European Championships in Gothenburg in 1999 he made his first international impact, winning a silver medal.
 At the 2000 Summer Olympics in Sydney, Olsen did not qualify for the final.
 Nevertheless, he received worldwide attention after he wrote in a chat room that the winner of the final, Arsi Harju had failed a doping test.
 The rumour was false, and the incident caused the Danish National Olympic Committee to send Joachim B. Olsen home prior to the closing of the Games.

 At the 2001 World Championships in Athletics, Olsen qualified for his first international final.
 Since then he has qualified for every final at Olympic, World and European Championships.